 2016, 4.5/10

-Aitchison took a pointed change of direction from Sucker, trading that album’s straightforward pop/rock arrangements for experimental, sci fi soundscapes courtesy of PC Music’s Sophie.
-Rather than a full album, a four song EP was released from the sessions.
+Aitchison took a pointed change of direction from Sucker, trading that album’s straightforward pop/rock arrangements for experimental, sci-fi soundscapes courtesy of PC Music’s Sophie.
+Rather than a full album, a four-song EP was released from the sessions.
 It’s the most adventurous release from Aitchison to date, but sometimes it lapses into gimmicky territory, especially when Aitchison raps.
 Her thick English accent has its charms, but it’s not her strength and she’d wisely use guest cameos for rapping in future projects.

 As such, it’s often difficult to take these songs seriously as they’re too close to novelties.
-It doesn’t help that Aitchison is often pursuing a shallow, materialistic lyric agenda, full of braggadocio, which like her rapping is an uncomfortable fit.
+It doesn’t help that Aitchison often pursues a shallow, materialistic lyric agenda, full of braggadocio, which like her rapping is an uncomfortable fit.
 Of the four songs, the track that does work is ‘Paradise’, where it’s largely pared down to a pretty tune, Aitchison, and a piano.

 Vroom Vroom is a transitional album for Aitchison, too gimmicky to rate among her best work.